 These requirements become effective one year after the date of adoption of the revised rule.
-The APCD proposes this compliance deadline to provide the regulated community adequate time to find suitable solvent replacements and/or make the necessary changes to the cleaning devices and methods to achieve compliance with the new provisions in Section M. For example, Helix Medical and Pacific Scientific will be subject to the Section M, Table 1, 900 g/l limits, but these sources are currently using solvents that exceed the limit. b It appears that these sources will be impacted by having to switch to compliant solvents.
+The District proposes this compliance deadline to provide the regulated community adequate time to find suitable solvent replacements and/or make the necessary changes to the cleaning devices and methods to achieve compliance with the new provisions in Section M. For example, Helix Medical will be subject to the Section M, Table 1, 900 g/l limits, but the source is currently using a solvent that exceeds the limit.
+It appears that this source will be impacted by having to switch to a compliant solvent.